StanciuMihai/Vue-To-Do-App/README.md

-# To Do app
+# To Do app with Vue 3

-A simple and intuitive Todo App built with Vue 3, allowing users to manage their tasks efficiently.
-Features include adding, modifying, and deleting tasks, along with the ability to mark tasks as completed with a strikethrough effect.
-The app utilizes the Composition API for a clean and modern code structure.
+This is a simple and intuitive Todo App built with Vue 3 using the Composition API.
+The app allows users to add, modify, delete, and reorder tasks efficiently.
+User interactions are enhanced with real-time feedback using Vue Toastification.
+Tasks are stored in localStorage, ensuring data persistence across sessions.
+The app features a clean and responsive UI, making task management straightforward and user-friendly.
 Ideal for those looking to organize their daily tasks or as a project to explore Vue 3's capabilities.

 ![alt text](https://raw.githubusercontent.com/StanciuMihai/Vue-To-Do-App/main/src/assets/ToDo_overview.PNG)